Anger is one of the very few creatures that I have learned to tame.

 3. Communicate differently

-These techniques work consistently if you have a stable (or at least, stable enough) foundations.
+These three techniques work consistently if you have a stable (or at least, stable enough) foundations.
 If they work, you can actually stop reading now.

 If it does not work most of the time, continue reading.